Top 10 Best

 What about High Dynamic Range?

 The biggest technology to yet come along for home entertainment is high dynamic range, and 4K TVs are right at ground zero of this new trend because at least so far, HDR has been applied exclusively to 4K displays and 4K UHD content without shifting over to Full HD video as well.
-This first became broadly evident in the premium ultra HD TVs of 2015 but in 2016 it has expanded much further to cover all mid-range and premium television models from pretty much every single brand.
+This first became broadly evident in the premium ultra HD TVs of 2015 but in 2016 and 2017 it expanded much further to cover all mid-range and premium television models from pretty much every single brand.
 Even many low-cost 4K UHD TVs include HDR color and dynamic range specs as part of their core package of features.
-This includes the mid-range Vizio M-Series models of 2016, Sony’s low-priced X800D and X750D/X700D 4K TVs and some of Samsung’s 2016 non-SUHD 4K televisions.
-LG has also included HDR color and dynamic range levels in the majority of its 2016 Super UHD televisions like the UH9500, UH8500 and UH7700 LCD models.
+This includes the mid-range TCL P-Series models of 2017, Sony’s low-priced X800E televisions and pretty much all of Samsung’s 4K TV lineup for 2016 and 2017.
+LG has also included HDR color and dynamic range levels in all of its newer 4K HDR OLED and LCD TV models.
+In basic terms, 4K TVs today all come with some degree of HDR display performance, though the premium and flagship TVs from each major brand (such as those listed as our Best Picks at the top of this page) offer what could truly be called comprehensive and stunning HDR display.

 As for what HDR itself does to TV display quality, well we can’t understate the value of the technology.
 Unlike 4K resolution, which only really makes a visual impact in larger TVs viewed at closer distances, the picture quality improvements in color, contrast and realism are immediately visible in even the smallest TV sets viewed from almost any normal distance.
 This is because with this technology, color range, color depth and contrast precision are all dramatically enhanced in content which has been formatted to display in HDR on a TV with a compatible display.
-Currently, the two dominant HDR standards in the consumer market are HDR10 and Dolby Vision.
+Currently, the three main HDR standards in the consumer market are HDR10, Dolby Vision and for some types of broadcast content, HLG.
 At least one of these and now more frequently both are available in all HDR TVs currently being sold.

 Basically, HDR is turning into a technology with even more importance than 4K resolution itself and it’s definitely here to stay and get refined further down the road.
 All of the genuinely high quality 4K TVs of 2016 come with HDR and if you’re just now thinking of buying a new 4K TV, high dynamic range is one of the core features you absolutely should make sure to see included in your model of choice regardless of your budget.
 Doing so will offer the benefit of future-proofing your TV for new content and other standards during a longer period of time than would be the case if you simply went for a basic SDR 4K model.